Salary Survey Extra: Linux around the world

 Education: Roughly 40 percent of U.S. Linux pros have bachelor’s degrees, with the next most common educational background being either a master’s degree (17 percent) or technical training with no college degree (14.3 percent).

 Income: Linux is a profitable pursuit in the United States.
 The average annual income among all U.S. survey participants is $91,650.

-Games People Play: We asked survey respondents indicate whether they’d rather play chess, Jenga, poker, Settler of Catan, or World of Warcraft.
+Games People Play: We asked survey respondents indicate whether they’d rather play chess, Jenga, poker, Settlers of Catan, or World of Warcraft.
 Poker was the most popular choice among U.S. Linux pros, followed by chess.

 Stay fit: While their peers in other countries are banging weights or, more than anything else, really, running, U.S. Linux pros go at a more gradual pace.
 Walking is overwhelmingly the preferred mode of exercise, though there are smaller contingents of hikers and runners.

 Age: Like their American counterparts, German Linux pros, with an average age of 42, are likely to have gone quite a ways down a Linux career path.

 Education: A striking 50 percent of German Linux pros hold master’s degrees, though the next largest block, at slightly less than 24 percent, have technical training with no college degree.